asvd/helios-merge/README.md

 - *Download* the distribution using [this link](https://github.com/asvd/helios-merge/releases/download/v0.1.0/helios-merge-0.1.0.tar.gz).
-In latter case you will have to launch the tool with a command like this:
+In latter case you will have to launch the tool like this:

 ```sh
 $ node path/to/helios-merge.js ...